chankrrn/WRO-FE-YBR/elec/elec_README.md

 Electrical components require physical mounting space.

-Examples:

-- the Raspberry Pi and HAT require a dedicated structural layer,
-- converters require trays / plates,
-- the LiDAR must remain level,
-- the IMU position changed because of electronics congestion,
-- cable routing affects structural placement.
+The Raspberry Pi and HAT require a dedicated structural layer, the converters require trays and plates, the LiDAR must remain level, the IMU position changed because of electronics congestion, and cable routing affects structural placement.

 Therefore, electrical packaging influenced the final mechanical design.